cpfiffer/virtual-econ.info/conferences.md

 ### Canadian Economic Theory Conference 2020

-This year's conference is organized by the University of British Columbia and will be streamed on May 8th-9th 2020 from 7am to 5:20pm (PST).
+This year's conference is organized by the University of British Columbia.

 **Dates:** May 8th-9th 2020